 - See Project Page

 - My stuff

-Let us understand the building components of Scratch programming to begin creating Scratch projects
+Let us understand each of these building components of Scratch programming one by one

 Sprites in Scratch Programming

 Sprites are the key objects (images) that are programmed in Scratch.
 Sprites can range from animals, people, objects, and things like sports, music, food, and fashion.
 Scratch has a rich library of inbuilt sprites which come attached with a set of code blocks.
 For example, a drum kit sprite can be used to play different levels of bass, high tom, and low tom.

 You can also edit an existing sprite, import one from your drive, or make a new one using the costume editor.
 Sprites can be selected from the Sprite library as shown below:

 Backdrops are creative backgrounds that you can use for your game or story.
 You can choose from an existing backdrop, paint a new one, or upload from an existing file on your computer or drive.
 When a backdrop is added to a scratch project, it appears on the stage.

 Scratch has tonnes of in-built backdrops across categories such as fantasy, sports, outdoors, indoors, space, underwater, patterns, and much more.

 Scratch Code blocks are used to perform actions on sprites in a game or story.
 Scratch provides code blocks such as motion blocks, which can be used to set a sprite into motion, or sound blocks, which can be used to add sound effects to a sprite, or event blocks, which are used to define when the code is run.